Title IX - Stop Sexual Violence

 Individuals who desire anonymity in discussing and seeking assistance about sexual misconduct should contact and/or be referred to a confidential employee on their campus.

-What To Do If You Know a Victim of Sexual Misconduct
+What To Do If You Know a Complainant of Sexual Assault or Harassment

 - Encourage that person to read this document, seek medical care and talk to a trained counselor or sexual assault advocate.